rust-lang/book/nostarch/chapter11.md

 ```

 This result just indicates that the assertion failed and which line the
 assertion is on.
-A more useful failure message in this case would print the
+A more useful failure message would print the
-value we got from the `greeting` function.
-Let’s change the test function,
+value from the `greeting` function.
+Let’s add
-giving it a custom failure message made from a format string with a placeholder
+a custom failure message composed of a format string with a placeholder
 filled in with the actual value we got from the `greeting` function:

 ```